lihaoyi/SprayWebSockets/README.md

 ###Close the Connection

-In order to close the connection, the `frameHandler` should send a `Frame` with `opcode = OpCode.ConnectionClose` to comply with the websocket protocol, before sending a `SocketServer.Close` message to actually terminate the TCP connection.
-The *Frame Handler* will then receive a `SocketServer.Closed` message.
-If the client initiates a close (whether cleanly via a `ConnectionClose` frame, or by abruptly cutting off the TCP connection) the `frameHandler` will just receive the `SocketServer.Closed` message directly.
+In order to close the connection, the `frameHandler` should send a `Frame` with `opcode = OpCode.ConnectionClose` to comply with the websocket protocol, before sending a `Tcp.Close` message to actually terminate the TCP connection.
+The *Frame Handler* will then receive a `Tcp.Closed` message.
+If the client initiates a close (whether cleanly via a `ConnectionClose` frame, or by abruptly cutting off the TCP connection) the `frameHandler` will just receive the `Tcp.Closed` message directly.

 Additional Configuration
 ------------------------